fact-claims/fact.claims/www.fact.claims/content/rfc/draft.md

 The validation uses SHACL to ensure compliance with the protocol's simplest semantics, your use case likely includes additional steps.

-As a minimum, a fact graph should conform to the following SHACL
+As a minimum, a fact web should conform to the following SHACL

 ```turtle
 trust:FactClaims